Second session of the 12th National People's Congress

-The 2014 National People's Congress (formally, the Second Session of the 12th National People's Congress) held its annual meeting in March 2014 at the Great Hall of the People in Beijing, China.
+The second session of the 12th National People's Congress held its annual meeting in March 2014 at the Great Hall of the People in Beijing, China.
 The session opened on 5 March and concluded on 13 March.

+The session

 Government Work Report

 Below are the key points of the country's achievements in the past year, from Premier Li Keqiang's work report: